zhengshui/npm/doc/files/package.json.md

 to be completely unique.
 Changes to the package should come along with changes to the version.

 The name is what your thing is called.

+Some rules:
+* The name must be shorter than 214 characters.
+This includes the scope for scoped packages.
+* New packages must not have uppercase letters in the name.

-Some tips:
+and some tips:
+* Don't use the same name as core Node modules.
 * Don't put "js" or "node" in the name.
 It's assumed that it's js, since you're writing a package.json file, and you can specify the engine using the "engines" field.
 (See below.)